Menu

 (great grandmother)

 Of the few surviving sources about Caligula and his four-year reign, most were written by members of the nobility and senate, long after the events they purport to describe.
-They portray Caligula as a noble and moderate emperor during the first six months of his rule, but increasingly self-indulgent, cruel, sadistic, extravagant and sexually perverted thereafter, an insane tyrant who demanded and received worship as a living god, and planned to make his horse a consul.
+For the early part of his reign, he is said to have been "good, generous, fair and community-spirited" but increasingly self-indulgent, cruel, sadistic, extravagant and sexually perverted thereafter; an insane, murderous tyrant who demanded and received worship as a living god, humiliated his Senate, and planned to make his horse a consul.
 Most modern commentaries seek to explain Caligula's position, personality and historical context.
-Many of the allegations against him are dismissed as misunderstandings, exaggeration, mockery or malicious fantasy.
+Many of the allegations against him are dismissed by some historians as misunderstandings, exaggeration, mockery or malicious fantasy.

 During his brief reign, Caligula worked to increase the unconstrained personal power of the emperor, as opposed to countervailing powers within the principate.
-He directed much of his attention to ambitious construction projects and luxurious dwellings for himself.
+He directed much of his attention to ambitious construction projects and public works to benefit Rome's ordinary citizens, including racetracks, theatres, amphitheatres, and improvements to roads and ports.
 He began the construction of two aqueducts in Rome: the Aqua Claudia and the Anio Novus.
 During his reign, the empire annexed the client kingdom of Mauretania as a province.
 He had to abandon an attempted invasion of Britain, and the installation of his statue in the Temple of Jerusalem.
 In early 41, Caligula was assassinated as a result of a conspiracy by officers of the Praetorian Guard, senators, and courtiers.
 At least some of the conspirators might have planned this as an opportunity to restore the Roman Republic and aristocratic privileges; but if so, their plan was thwarted by the Praetorians, who seem to have spontaneously chosen Caligula's uncle Claudius as the next emperor.
-Caligula's death marked the official end of the Julii Caesares in the male line, though the Julio-Claudian dynasty continued to rule until the demise of Caligula's nephew, the emperor Nero.
+Caligula's death marked the official end of the Julii Caesares in the male line, though the Julio-Claudian dynasty continued to rule until the demise of Caligula's nephew, the Emperor Nero.

 Source : Wikipedia